Link to /sites/default/files/body-image-and-cancer.jpg

 Coping with Cancer’s Impact on Body Image

-• Treatment plans for cancer can help manage or even cure the disease.
-But those treatments can sometimes alter a patient’s appearance.
+• Treatment for cancer can help manage or even cure the disease.
+It can also sometimes alter a patient’s appearance.

-Many cancer therapies can cause profound changes to the way people look.
-Most people are familiar with common chemotherapy side effects like hair and weight loss.
+Most people are familiar with common side effects of cancer treatment like hair and weight loss.
 But patients can also have scarring from surgery, rashes, or skin changes, as well as weight gain.
 They may have to wear an ostomy bag or even have a visible body part significantly altered or removed altogether.

 Sometimes changes to appearance go away after treatment ends, and other times they’re permanent.
 Either way, they can leave a patient feeling self-conscious, sad, or somehow “less than” their old self.

 Be active.
-Exercise can help you feel more energetic during and after treatment—and it can allow you to appreciate all of the things your body is still capable of doing.
+Exercise can help you feel more energetic during and after treatment.
+And it can let you appreciate all the things your body is still capable of doing.

 Connect with others.
 Consider going to a support group for people with your same type of cancer.
 Talking with others who’ve gone through the same thing as you can remind you that you’re not alone.
 Group members might have ideas for coping with the body changes you’re dealing with too.

 Do what works for you.
-Some patients choose to wear wigs, get tattoos to downplay their scars or celebrate their survivorship, or have reconstructive surgery.
+Some people choose to wear wigs, get tattoos to downplay their scars or celebrate their survivorship, or have reconstructive surgery.
 Others would rather let their appearance be what it is.
 All of these choices are equally valid, so think about what would make you feel the most comfortable in your own skin.
+Remember: There’s no single right way to cope.

 Know that you’re the same person.
 Cancer treatment may change the way you look on the outside.
-But it doesn’t change who you are on the inside.
+But it doesn’t change the person on the inside of you—and that’s the person those closest to you care about the most.
+You are more than your body and more than your cancer.

 Tags